gianlucagiudice/ferrero-detector/README.md

 /main.m
 ```
 #### How to use
-1. Create folders /in and /out

-2. Place images to process in
+1. Place images to process in

 ```
 in/
 ```
-3. Execute
+2. Execute

 ```
 /main.m
 ```
-4. Evaluate output in
+3. Evaluate output in
 ```
 out/
 ```